rendlny/PkmnTCG_WebScraper/README.md

-# PkmnTCG_WebScraper
+# Pokemon TCG WebScraper
- This program grabs pages from the official Pokemon Card Database Webpage and grabs specific info on the cards to be added to a db.
+ This program grabs pages from the official Pokemon Card Database Webpage and runs through each cards grabbing data to be added to the database.

-# DETAILS GRABBED:
+## Details Scraped
-   Url to card image
+   * Url to card image
-   Card name
+   * Card name
-   Stage
+   * Stage
-   HP
+   * HP
-   Type
+   * Type
-   Attack:
+   * Attack:
-     Energy Cost
+     - Energy Cost
-     Attack Name
+     - Attack Name
-     Attack Description
+     - Attack Description
-     Attack Damage
+     - Attack Damage
-   Weakness
+   * Weakness
-   Resistance
+   * Resistance
-   Retreat Cost
+   * Retreat Cost
-   Illustrator
+   * Illustrator
-   Card Number
+   * Card Number

- Card Set & Subset must be set in the code currently & it will run through that subset
+ Card Set & Subset numbers must be set in the code & it will run through that subset

-# FUTURE FEATURES:
-    retrieve more card details
+## Other Features
     run through all sets
     check for new sets
     seperate cards by type (Pokemon, Trainer, Eneregy)